joinpursuit/8-0-github-lab/questions.md

 What English mathematician and writer is often regarded as the first computer programmer?

 ```
+Augusta Ada King-Noel is the English Mathematician and writer who is regarded as the first computer programmer.
 ```

 Who is the "Turing machine" named after?